marckrenn/framer-constrainToCircle/README.md

 ## framer-constrainToCircle
-Makes a layer draggable and constrains its „draggability“ to a defined circle.
+constrainToCircle is a module that enables dragging for ‚layer‘ and constrains its movement to a circle

 #### Demo